 These give bloggers the chance to meet each other, connect, and help each other out in a variety of ways.
-It’s a nice way to meet like-minded people – I met some of my best blogging friends in these groups – and there’s a lot of support, which gives you a chance to learn and grow as a blogger.
+It’s a nice way to meet like-minded people.
+I met some of my best blogging friends in these groups!
+And there’s a lot of support, which gives you a chance to learn and grow as a blogger.

-These Facebook groups are a great place to get started as a travel blogger as you can really learn a lot, and they provide a great forum to help each other out with collaborative posts or social media sharing.
+These Facebook groups are a great place to get started as a travel blogger as you can really learn a lot.
+They can provide a great forum to help each other out with collaborative posts or social media sharing.
 They’re also helpful for long-time bloggers, as there’s always something new to learn in blogging.

 Don’t forget to check the group descriptions for joining instructions before clicking request!